+86-15325080303

 2025-06-16

-The API 600 wedge gate valve is a standardized design governed by the American Petroleum Institute (API) specification 600, which outlines criteria for steel gate valves used in petroleum and natural gas industries.
-These valves are typically used in high-pressure, high-temperature environments and are designed with a solid or flexible wedge that provides tight shut-off when seated against the valve seats.
+The API 600 wedge gate valve follows the American Petroleum Institute specification 600 for steel gate valves in petroleum and natural gas service.
+These valves handle high-pressure and high-temperature conditions with a solid or flexible wedge that presses firmly against the seats to deliver tight shut-off.

-The water seal gate valve is a specialized type of valve used primarily in high-temperature gas systems, such as flue gas pipelines in power plants or industrial furnaces.
-Its primary function is to prevent gas leakage, particularly when dealing with hot and potentially harmful gases, by using a water-based sealing mechanism instead of relying solely on metal-to-metal or resilient seals.
+The water seal gate valve serves high-temperature gas systems such as flue gas lines in power plants and industrial furnaces.
+It stops gas leaks, especially with hot or hazardous gases, by adding a water barrier instead of depending only on metal or resilient seals.

-The operating principle of a water seal gate valve involves two primary elements: the traditional gate valve mechanism and a water sealing chamber integrated into the valve body.
-When the valve is in the closed position, the gate is lowered to block the flow path as in conventional gate valves.
-Simultaneously, a water reservoir above the gate or surrounding the sealing chamber ensures a continuous water barrier around the gate edges or bonnet cavity.
+The valve combines a standard gate mechanism with a water sealing chamber in the body.
+When closed, the gate blocks the flow path.
+At the same time, a water reservoir above the gate or around the chamber creates a continuous liquid barrier along the gate edges and bonnet area.